networknt/light-doc/content/en/tutorial/router/virtual-host.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-In the previous tutorial, we have shown how to server a single page application from a router instance.
-In this tutorial, we are going to expend it again to host multiple domain in the same router instance.
+In the previous tutorial, we have shown how to sever a single page application from a router instance.
+In this tutorial, we are going to expend it again to host multiple domains in the same router instance.

 The first step is to create a virtual-host folder in networknt/light-config-test/light-router and copy the content of taiji-faucet content into this folder.